ehambuch/SecurityTokenService/README.md

 | Cryptographic Failures | Use standard JDK and Spring Components | pom.xml |
 | XML External Entities (XXE) attack | Disabled per default | Testcase |

+I recommend to run the Spring Boot application with *Java Security Manager* in order to control all access to resources (files, network).

 ## Settings

 See *application.properties* for a description of all settings.
+You will need a **LDAP server** for authentication and user storage as well as a **database** (could use H2 in-memory, but that's not recommended) to keep track of all issued tokens.

 ## License